veo-labs/openveo-core/docs/developers/compilation.md

 OpenVeo back end is written using AngularJS and SASS / Compass.
 SASS files need to be compiled to generate the CSS and JavaScript files can be minified and aggregated for better performance.

-# Compiling SASS files
+# Compiling for development

-You can compile the back end SASS files using the following command:
+You can compile OpenVeo for development using:

-    npm run build:scss
+    npm run build:development

-Or you can watch SASS files changes using the following command:
+You compile automatically when a file has changed using:

     npm run watch

-You'll find compiled CSS files in **assets/be/css**.

-# Compiling JavaScript files
+# Compiling for production

-You'll probably want to compile AngularJS files, in production, for better performance.
-You can do it using:
+You can compile OpenVeo for production using:

     npm run build

-Or you can watch JavaScript files changes using the following command:

-    npm run watch

-You'll find compiled JavaScript files in **assets/be/js**.
+You'll find compiled CSS files in **assets/be/css** and compiled JavaScript files in **assets/be/js**.